sidd14491/mySecondGithubRepoUsingTerraform/devopsLearning/azureCourse/Reademe.md

         Note:
             Running your workload across multiple Availablitiy Zones(AZ) ensure that if 1 or 2 AZs become unavailble your service / applications remains available

+    b) High Scalability:
+        Your ability to increase your capacity based on the increasing demand of traffic, memory and computing power

+        There are two types of scalibility:
+            a) Vertical Scaling(Scaling up):
+                upgrade to bigger server means increase memory,cpu etc
+            b) Horizontal Scaling(Scaling out):
+                Add more server of the same size
+    c) High Elasiticty
+        Your ability to automaitcally increase or decrease your capacity based on the current demand of traffic,memory and computing power

+        Horizontal Scaling:
+            Scaling Out: Add more servers of the same size Scaling in: Removing more servers of the same size

+        Vertical Scaling: It is generally hard for traditional architecture so you'll usually only see horizonatal scaling described with Elasticity
+          Ex: If you increase or decrease db then it's chance to loose the data

+        How to achive in AZURE?
+            Azure VM Scale Sets:
+                Automatically increase or decrease in response to demand or defined schedule
+            SQL Server Stretch Database:
+                Dynamically stretch warm and cold transactional data from Microsoft SQL server 2016 to Microsoft Azure

+    d) Hig Durability:
+        Your ability to  recover from a disaster and prevent the loss of data Solutions that recover from a disaster is knowns as Disaster Recovery(DR)